|

 Protect your patio plants from hard frost

 - Move less frost hardy plants to an unheated frost free storage, a shed, conservatory or indoors (but never into a warm room) during cold weather conditions.
-Alternatively, wrap them up with horticultural fleece, bubble wrap or sacking to protect from hard frost.
+Alternatively, wrap them up with horticultural fleece, bubble wrap or hessian sacking to protect from hard frost.
+It's important to also wrap up the containers to avoid that the compost freeze which may damage the roots.
+For good protection we would recommend wrapping up pots with thick layers of straw.
+If you use 'fleece plant jackets' make sure they are thick and big enough to cover the whole plant and container.
+Tender plants such as Citrus trees or Cycads should always be moved to frost free storage during the winter in the UK.

 - Plants will tolerate less frost if it's windy.
 Move them to a sheltered position close to a house or along a wall.

 - Cold damp soil together with frost is a very bad combination for some plants such as Palm trees.
-Protect the pot or plant from excess rain or snow.
+Protect the plant from excess rain or snow by covering the pot.

-- Read the care tips for each plant.
+- Please read the care tips for each plant.

 |